open-oni/open-oni/docs/install/docker.md

 vim docker-compose.override.yml
 ```

+Next you may customize your [environment configuration](/docs/customization/configuration.md#environment-configuration) if you choose, but it should work
+regardless of this customization.

 Now, boot up the app.
 Initially, this may take quite some time, but if all goes well in the future it should be fairly rapid:

 ```bash